nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Click on the "Show filters" button
+- Click on the **Show filters** button
 - Type a year into the text box
-- Click submit
+- Press Enter or click submit
 - The list of movies should change to show movies from the year you entered
-- Notice that the component doesn't rerender when typing in the input box
+- Notice that the component doesn't rerender when typing in the input box.
+This is thanks to the use of uncontrolled components
+- 💡 You can use React Dev Tools to visualize component rerenders.
+More on this later

 </div>